Installation

 Environment Variables in Windows

 A temporary environment variable can be created by running set QT_PLUGIN_PATH=....
-This will create the environment variable, but only for the current shell.
+This will create the environment variable, but only for the current shell and its child processes.
 Once the shell is closed then this variable will no longer be available.

 A permanent environment variable can be created by running setx QT_PLUGIN_PATH=....
 This will create the environment variable when a new shall instance is created.
 After adding this line you can run set QT_PLUGIN_PATH=... to enable this variable to be present for the current shell.